Naturhistoriska/birdscanner/README.md

     [user@rackham slurm]$ sbatch init.slurm.sh

-This step will attempt to reformat genome files and XXXXXX.
+This step will attempt to reformat genome files and prepare for the next `plast`-step.
 A final report (as well as any error messages) are printed to the file `init.err`.

 ##### 7. When finished, submit the next: